Mackenzie Reservoir 2024 Survey Report

 Amarillo District

-This is the authors' summary from a 27-page report.
+This is the authors' summary from a 28-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Reservoir Description

 Mackenzie Reservoir was constructed in 1974 on Tule Creek, a tributary of the Prairie Dog Town Fork of the Red River.
 It is located 12 miles northwest of Silverton in Briscoe County, Texas.
 The reservoir is owned by the Mackenzie Municipal Water Authority and is used for water supply and recreational purposes.
-Mackenzie Reservoir is characterized as being a deep, clear, eutrophic reservoir that experiences strong thermal stratification during summer months.
+Mackenzie Reservoir is characterized as being a deep, clear, mesotrophic reservoir that experiences strong thermal stratification during summer months.
 At conservation pool (3,100 feet above mean sea level; FMSL) the reservoir is a 900-acre impoundment.
-At the time of sampling, the reservoir had a mean elevation of 3014 FMSL and a surface area of approximately 209 acres.
+At the time of sampling, the reservoir had a mean elevation of 3,014 FMSL and a surface area of approximately 209 acres.
 Habitat consisted primarily of natural featureless shoreline and rock bluff.

 Management History

-Important sport fishes include Largemouth Bass, Hybrid Striped Bass, White Bass, White Crappie, and catfishes.
+Important sport fishes include Largemouth Bass, hybrid striped bass, White Bass, White Crappie, and catfishes.
 All species have been managed with statewide harvest regulations.

 Fish Community